Ale-Deto04/SnippetGuard/README.md

       20 # model.to(device)
       ```
 If you don’t have a GPU or drivers, just leave it commented to run on CPU.

 ---

+## Future Developments

+Potential future improvements for SnippetGuard include optimizing the parsing and segmentation of code chunks to enhance accuracy and efficiency.
+Another important direction is to expand the model’s knowledge base, enabling it to analyze vulnerabilities in additional programming languages beyond Python.
+A possible future development could be the integration of generative AI to suggest safe fixes for vulnerable code snippets; however, this would make the program slower and heavier, moving away from the original lightweight design of the project.

+---